Top Physical Security Trends for Manufacturers to Focus on

 Deploying cloud-based security solutions gives the opportunity to implement effective access control to multiple sites under a single system.
 With all data and controls centralized, operators have a more complete view of security across the entire site and can manage access levels from a single dashboard.
 It results in increased safety and security and improves employee attendance control and visitor management.
 This approach is now successfully implemented at one huge Armenian industrial complex, where the badge method is supplemented by Scylla facial recognition solution, which allows the site security team to have increased real-time visibility into what is going on at all entrance points, better manage employee attendance and control visitor access.

 The growing importance of false alarm management

 Manufacturing plants are complex environments that feature a number of areas of potential security risk and health and safety guidelines to comply with.
 That makes video surveillance imperative to secure the business, machinery and product and keep employees and site visitors safe.
-However, monitoring hundreds of cameras around all the site including manufacturing and assembly areas, entrances and exits, the car park can be a burden for operators.
+However, monitoring hundreds of cameras around the entire site, including manufacturing and assembly areas, entrances and exits, the car park and warehouses can be a burden for operators.
 They are often inundated with security signals and start missing or ignoring alerts.
 This can be damaging to a manufacturer, is costly in financial terms and can seriously impact the efficacy of the security team.